nathanmarz/storm/docs/documentation/distcache-blobstore.md

 Note: All nimbus hosts have watchers on zookeeper to be notified immediately as soon as a new blobs is available for download, the callback may or may not download the code.
 Therefore, a background thread is triggered to download the respective blobs to run the topologies.
-The replication is achieved when the blobs are downloaded onto non-leader nimbodes.
+The replication is achieved when the blobs are downloaded onto non-leader nimbuses.
 So you should expect your topology submission time to be somewhere between 0 to (2 * nimbus.code.sync.freq.secs) for any nimbus.min.replication.count > 1.

 ## Configuration